Seattle Public Schools, 1862-2023: Luther Burbank School

 In September 1954, the school board ordered the closure of the school because the acceptance of students from outside the district "imposes on Seattle taxpayers an unfair and inequitable expense."
 On July 1, 1957, the Seattle School District relinquished operation of Luther Burbank School to the State of Washington.
 The state agreed to pay $50,000 annual rental on Burbank and Martha Washington School combined and to reimburse Seattle schools for supplying teachers.
 At this time, a portion of the property was sold to the Mercer Island School District.

-Luther Burbank School operated as a school until 1965, at which time the boys were transferred to Echo Glen.
-In 1968, a state legislator proposed the site be turned into a "racially balanced educational park."
-King County purchased the site in 1969 and has its parks department administrative offices there.
-In addition to the 1929 dormitory, the steam plant and the foundation of a diary barn survive.
+Luther Burbank School operated as a school until 1965 when the boys were transferred to Echo Glen, which today is a medium/maximum security facility for juvenile offenders.
+King County purchased the site in 1969 with funds from the Forward Thrust Bond.
+The Mercer Island Community Center occupied the old dormitory building from 1970 to 1984, until parks department administrative offices took up residence.
+In addition to the 1929 dormitory, the steam plant and the foundation of a dairy barn survive.

 Location: 8400 SE 24th Street, Mercer Island